-During the production of this report, the PCC Traffic & Network Management Team were approached by residents of both Gunwharf Quays and the Gunwharf Gate development with regard to specific traffic issues they had experienced.
+During the production of this report, residents of both Gunwharf Quays and the Gunwharf Gate development with regard to specific traffic issues they had experienced approached the PCC Traffic & Network Management Team.
 These issues were outside of the original scope of the study however, given that the areas are within the Old Portsmouth area, they are pertinent to this report.